Joy-it-code/helm-jenkins-cicd/README.md

 ## Conclusion

-This project offers a practical demonstration of using Helm and Jenkins to manage Kubernetes-based application deployments.
+This project is a practical demonstration of using Helm and Jenkins to manage Kubernetes-based application deployments.
 By containerizing the app and orchestrating the CI/CD pipeline with Jenkins, this setup achieves full automation from code push to deployment on EKS.

 With Helm handling application releases, and Jenkins controlling the CI/CD pipeline, the process becomes efficient, scalable, and production-ready.